+prison)

+He broke into a bank, was caught by the police, and

+now he's doing time.

+well My sister is doing well in her new job.

+work Unfortunately, Lucy does a lot of work on the

+weekends.

+your worst I've bought all new winter clothes - boots, a coat and a very warm hat.
+Weather, do your worst!

+MAKE

+amends I'm so sorry that I upset you - how can I make

+amends?

+an She had toothache, so she made an appointment with

+appointment the dentist for the following day.

 arrangements Okay, so we're going to go on holiday in September.

 Let's make some arrangements.
-I'll find a hotel, and you can look at flights. an attempt I know we might not catch the plane, but let's at least make an attempt to be on time. believe The children's favourite game is to make believe that they are kings and queens from long ago. certain I think the café opens at six, but let's make certain.
-I don't want to be standing in the street waiting! a change I've made some changes to the document. a choice Which job are you going to take?
-You need to make a choice. a comment My mother made a comment about my shoes. a complaint The food took so long to arrive that Julie made a complaint to the manager. a confession I'd like to make a confession.
-I was the one who ate the last of the chocolate. a date I'd love to see you soon.
-How about we make a date for next week? a decision I've made my decision.
-I'm going to go back to university. a difference Going to the gym has really made a difference to how I feel. a discovery When John was last in London he made a discovery - a beautiful little café in a quiet street. an effort You're not trying hard enough!
-Make an effort! an error He made several errors on the report, and the boss told him to rewrite it. your escape The bank robbers took $\pounds 10,000$ from the safe and then made their escape. an exception Usually the children aren't allowed to watch TV but I made an exception today since the weather was so horrible.
+I'll find a hotel, and

+you can look at flights.

+an attempt I know we might not catch the plane, but let's at least make an attempt to be on time.

+believe The children's favourite game is to make believe that they are kings and queens from long ago.

+certain I think the café opens at six, but let's make certain.

+I don't want to be standing in the street waiting!

+a change I've made some changes to the document.

+a choice Which job are you going to take?
+You need to make

+a choice.

+a comment My mother made a comment about my shoes.

+a complaint The food took so long to arrive that Julie made

+a complaint to the manager.

+a confession I'd like to make a confession.
+I was the one who ate the last of the chocolate.

+a date I'd love to see you soon.
+How about we make a date

+for next week?

+a decision I've made my decision.
+I'm going to go back

+to university.

+a difference Going to the gym has really made a difference to how a discovery When John was last in London he made a discovery - a beautiful little café in a quiet street.

+I feel.

+an effort You're not trying hard enough!
+Make an effort!

+an error He made several errors on the report, and the boss told him to rewrite it.

+your escape The bank robbers took £10,000 from the safe and then made their escape.

+an exception Usually the children aren't allowed to watch TV but

+I made an exception today since the weather was so horrible.

-an excuse Why was Lisa late?
-Did she make an excuse? a face The child took a bite of the broccoli and made a face. a fire We put up our tent, made a fire, and had a hot drink. a fool of yourself You shouldn't sing in front of everyone!
-You'll make a fool of yourself. a fortune Lucy made a fortune when she sold her company.
-Now she doesn't have to work. friends She loved university and made lots of friends. fun of The children love to make fun of the teacher - but only when she's not looking. a fuss It's okay, I'm fine, it's just a cough.
-Don't make a fuss! an impression Jenny certainly made an impression last night!
-All my friends are asking about her. a joke The interview was very tense at the beginning, but then John made a joke, and after that it was much more relaxed. a journey Because of the snow, try not to make any journeys which are not absolutely essential. a list First, I must make a list of all the things I need to do. a loss Their business made a loss the first year, but did much better after that. love The hero and the heroine made love in the film. a mess What a mess you've made!
-Can't you tidy up a bit? a mistake She made so many mistakes in her essay that the teacher couldn't understand it. money John made a lot of money in his twenties and was able to retire at the age of 35. a move Look how late it is!
-Let's make a move. a noise Please try not to make a noise when you come home, because I'll be asleep.
+Why was Lisa late?
+Did she make an excuse? an excuse The child took a bite of the broccoli and made a face. a face a fire We put up our tent, made a fire, and had a hot drink. a fool of You shouldn't sing in front of everyone!
+You'll make a fool of yourself. yourself a fortune Lucy made a fortune when she sold her company.
+Now she doesn't have to work. friends She loved university and made lots of friends. fun of The children love to make fun of the teacher - but only when she's not looking.
+It's okay, I'm fine, it's just a cough.
+Don't make a a fuss fuss! an impression Jenny certainly made an impression last night!
+All my friends are asking about her. a joke The interview was very tense at the beginning, but then John made a joke, and after that it was much more relaxed. a journey Because of the snow, try not to make any journeys which are not absolutely essential. a list a loss Their business made a loss the first year, but did much better after that.